 - Men’s Breakfast: Once a month on a Saturday, men gather for breakfast with conversation, a prayer, and a program.
 For example, recently we have selected, discussed, and debated one of the parables of Jesus.
 All men welcome.
 This group also performs various community mission projects during the year.

-- Wednesday Morning Bible Study: Open to men and women with all welcome for sharing, and Bible Study from 10-11:30am Wednesdays (link to event posting)
+- Wednesday Evening Bible/Book Study: Open to men and women with all welcome for sharing, and Bible Study from 7 to 8:30pm Wednesdays

 - ChurchNext Online video courses: We have free access for up to 10 people a month to do a variety of video courses on their own time and at home.
 Contact Pastor Kim or Ted Marcy if you are interested, and we can send an email invitation to you for a course so that it is free.

 Dinny Adamson is a trained spiritual director who is meeting with individuals on Thursdays or Fridays at our church in the Ruth Bull Room.
 Speak with Kim or Ted if you are interested.
 Both have spiritual directors, and Ted meets with Dinny.
 Below is a fuller description of this approach to spiritual growth.

 The practice of spiritual direction offers an opportunity to reflect deeply on the experiences of your life and to recognize God’s presence and grace in those experiences.
 The spiritual “director” is not there to “direct” you – that is the work of the Holy Spirit – but rather to witness to the unfolding of your relationship with God.
 Spiritual direction is not counseling or therapy, but an opportunity to engage in a conversation that is focused and intentional, with the spiritual director reminding you to direct your attention to God.
 Regular meetings with a spiritual director (typically once a month) will help you to be faithful in prayer and in the living out of your faith.